Fred-Evif/Matilda/source/Intro.rst

-Introduction to Matilda (workflow)
+Quick Example
 ========================================

-In this introductory tutorial, we go through the different steps of Matilda's workflow.
+In this tutorial, we go through the basic steps of Matilda's workflow.
 It is a quick example with specified dataset.
 The commands below would need to be run in settled conda environment, which could be referred to the :doc:`installation` part.

 Preparing intput for Matilda
 ------------------------------------------